 (x²/a²) + (y²/b²) = 1

 Here, a represents the semi-major axis (half the length of the major axis), and b represents the semi-minor axis (half the length of the minor axis).
-When a equals b, the ellipse becomes a circle, and a (or b) represents the radius of that circle.
+But when a equals b, the ellipse becomes a circle, and a (or b) represents the radius of that circle.
 This equation is crucial because it links the geometric properties of the ellipse with algebraic expressions, allowing us to calculate various parameters, including the area.

 The Essential Formula for Calculating the Area of an Oval